 The FDA has been working with Baxter since 1999 to correct numerous device flaws.
 Since then, its Colleague pumps have been the subject of several Class I recalls for battery swelling, inadvertent power off, service data errors, and other issues.
 In June 2006, the FDA obtained a consent decree of permanent injunction in which Baxter agreed to stop manufacturing and distributing all models of the Colleague pump until the company corrected manufacturing deficiencies and until devices in use were brought into compliance.
 Since then, Baxter has made numerous changes to the Colleague pumps, but these changes have not corrected the product defect, leading to the permanent injunction.

-Infusion pumps generally, including the Baxter Colleague models, have been the source of persistent safety problems.
+Infusion pumps in general have been the source of persistent safety problems.
 In the past five years, the FDA has received more than 56,000 reports of adverse events associated with the use of infusion pumps.
 Those events have included serious injuries and more than 500 deaths.
 Between 2005 and 2009, 87 infusion pump recalls were conducted to address identified safety concerns, according to FDA data.

 Source: May 12 Update for Health Professionals